lairdm/islandplot/README.md

 bp_per_element: The number of bp between each element in the items list, number of items * bp_per_element should equal the genome size

-plot_with: Number of px between the inner and outer radius of the plot
+plot_witdh: Number of px between the inner and outer radius of the plot
 plot_radius: The radius of the plot, the plot will extend plot_width/2 in either direction

+linear_plot_width: Number of px between the top and bottom of a the plot on a linear plot
+linear_plot_height: The number of pixels from the top of a linear plot for the centre of a plot, the plot will extend plot_width/2 in either direction

 Glyph configuration options
 ===========================